Sonu-rgukt/Grip_Tasks/README.md

 # Grip_Tasks
-These are some of tasks I done during the Grip internship
+Here is the all tasks that i done during The Sparks Foundation Internship in JULY 22